jrhe123/short_cut/README.md

-# Working experience (Please request detailed demo if you need)
+# Working experience (Request a full demo if you need)

 <br><br><br>
 # 4. Bizwave solutions